letsjump/workday-helper-php/README.md

 The holiday calendar returns a list of holidays for the working days in the given date range.
 So if you want to retrive _all the closing days_ in that date range you should set all the days of the week into the $workingDays Array E.G. $myWorkDay->workingDays[0,1,2,3,4,5,6].

-The output is a recursive array of events.
+The output is an array of events.
 Each array has the unix timestamp of the holiday as key and contains:

 key | value
 ----|------
-unixTimestamp | the unix timestamp of the event date | the readable date of the event (you can format it with the paramenter `$outputFormat` event | the name of the event type | `public` or `custom` depending if it is a publicHoliday or a customClosing. options | a string or an array of user custom options
+unixTimestamp | the unix timestamp of the event date | the readable date of the event (you can format it with the parameter `$outputFormat` event | the name of the event type | `public` or `custom` depending if it is a publicHoliday or a customClosing. options | a string or an array of user custom options

 Example